CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 The workshop builds upon an existing code base.
 Before you start the workshop, this code base needs to be forked or cloned.

-1. Sign in to the Github ``https://github.com/login`` using the **Outlook/GitHub Credential** provided under the **Environment details** tab.
+1. On the Virtual Machine provided on the left of the screen, click on Microsoft Edge and complete the initial getting started prompts.
+Then, sign in to the Github ``https://github.com/login`` using the **Outlook/GitHub Credential** provided under the **Environment details** tab

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/env-creds.png)

-2. If prompted with **Device Verification** dialog box, open Microsoft edge Browser in incognito mode and sign in to [Outlook](https://login.live.com/login.srf?wa=wsignin1.0&rpsnv=13&ct=1612964287&rver=7.0.6737.0&wp=MBI_SSL&wreply=https%3a%2f%2foutlook.live.com%2fowa%2f%3fnlp%3d1%26RpsCsrfState%3d7fc62ab0-70f6-eaeb-5aff-cfbc63845381&id=292841&aadredir=1&CBCXT=out&lw=1&fl=dob%2cflname%2cwld&cobrandid=90015) using the lab credentials.
+2. If prompted with **Device Verification** dialog box, open Microsoft edge Browser in **incognito mode** ( you can open incognito mode by clicking on the three dots "..."
+Icon  at the top right of the browser within the virtual machine and then select New InPrivate window) and sign in to Outlook by navigating to https://outlook.com using the **Outlook/GitHub Credential** provided under the **Environment details** tab

    ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/code.png)